Schedule 2026

 FREE

-We’re excited to host the great Pima Express.
 For over two decades, Pima Express has been rocking the Southwest and bringing their blend of country, rock and chicken scratch (the popular dance music of the native peoples of southern Arizona).
-From the village of Bapchule, on the Gila River Reservation, Pima Express presents an evening at the Wild Mare in their own rocking style.
+From the village of Bapchule, on the Gila River Reservation, Pima Express close out the evening at the Bullroom in their own rocking style.

 saturday evening events (independent)